tarunreturn/Project_2/README.md

 ### 10. Verify the Deployment
 - **Purpose:** Verify that the application was deployed successfully in the EKS cluster.
 - **Steps:**
   - Uses `kubectl` to check the status of the deployed pods and services in the `webapps` namespace.

+## OUTPUT

 ## Conclusion

 This document serves as a comprehensive guide to setting up and deploying a 3-tier full-stack application.